 Do not adjust the power seat when a child restraint is installed.
 Adjusting the seat may cause damage to the installed child restraint.
 Use the window lockout button on the driver door to prevent adjustment of the seat whenever a child restraint is installed.
-If equipped, the armrest may have seat adjustment controls.
-The rear seat adjustment controls are locked when the window lockout switch is engaged.

-Platinum Rear Seat
+Platinum Rear Seat Shown